Mission |

 - Vicki Billingsley Community Room - available for free to non-profit groups to use for meetings or for rent for a nominal fee to other organizations.
 (8 person capacity under current health regulations)

-- Free Interlibrary Loan services from other libraries within the Northwest Territories and across Canada.
+- Free Interlibrary Loan services (ILS) from other libraries within the Northwest Territories and across Canada.

 - Print, fax, photocopy, scan to email, and lamination services available in both black & white and colour.